arthrfrts/arthrfrts/README.md

 # Hello!
 I'm Arthur 👋

-I'm a web developer, and for over ten years I've been making better websites for cool people.
+I'm a web developer, and for over ten years I've been making better websites for nice people around the world.

 During this time, I've worked with a bunch of web technologies.
 PHP, SQL, React, Svelte, Vue, TypeScript, Ruby...
 Systems like WordPress, WooCommerce, Drupal, Shopify, and NextJS too.